Slaven Bilić: West Ham United

-In his third season, after a poor run of results in the Premier League, culminating in a 1–4 home loss to Liverpool on 4 November 2017, Bilić was sacked.
+In his third season, after a poor run of results in the Premier League, culminating in a 1–4 home loss to Liverpool on 4 November 2017, Bilić was dismissed.
 The announcement, made two days after that match, stated that "West Ham United can confirm that Slaven Bilic has left his position with the club.
 West Ham United believe a change is necessary in order for the club to move forward positively and in line with our ambitions."
 He left the team with a record of 1.33 points per Premier League game, which was the best among all previous West Ham managers.

 Al-Ittihad

 On 27 September 2018, Bilić joined Al-Ittihad of the Saudi Professional League.
-On 24 February 2019, after five months as manager of Al-Ittihad, and after winning only 6 of the 20 matches in charge, Bilić was sacked from the position.
+On 24 February 2019, after five months as manager of Al-Ittihad, and after winning only 6 of his 20 matches in charge, Bilić was dismissed from the position.

 West Bromwich Albion

 On 13 June 2019, Bilić was named as head coach of West Bromwich Albion on a two-year contract.
 On 22 July 2020, he led the club to promotion back to the Premier League, finishing as runner-up in the 2019–20 EFL Championship.

 On 22 September, Bilić was charged with improper conduct by the FA, after remonstrating with referee Mike Dean a few days earlier, during his team's 2–5 defeat to Everton.

-On 16 December, despite a surprise 1–1 draw against Manchester City, Bilić was sacked by the club due to a poor start to the season.
-His fellow coaching staff were dismissed as well.
+On 16 December 2020, despite a surprise 1–1 draw against Manchester City, Bilić and his coaching staff were dismissed by West Brom due to a poor start to the season.
 At the time, West Brom were 19th in the league, having taken just seven points from 13 games.

 Beijing Guoan

 On 6 January 2021, Bilić was named as head coach of Chinese Super League side Beijing Guoan on a two-year contract.
 On 8 January 2022, Bilić parted ways with Beijing Guoan.

 Watford

 On 26 September 2022, Bilić became manager of Watford on an 18-month contract, after the dismissal of Rob Edwards.
-In his first game in charge, on 2 October, Watford won 4–0 away against Stoke City.
+In Bilić's first game in charge, on 2 October, Watford won 4–0 away against Stoke City.

-On 7 March 2023, Bilić was sacked, even though the club was sitting in ninth position and only four points away from the last play-offs spot.
-The club statement focused on the fact that Hornets had won just once in the most recent eight Championship games.
+On 7 March 2023, Bilić was dismissed, with the club sitting in ninth position and four points away from the play-offs.
+The club statement focused on the fact that Watford had won just once in the most recent eight Championship games.
 He was replaced by Chris Wilder until the end of the season.